Genesiss Hospital | Blogs arrow icon

 Why Does It Burn When I Pee?
 9 Possible Reasons You Should Not Ignore

+Burning sensation while urinating can be caused by infections, kidney stones, or prostate issues.
+If you are experiencing this symptom in Bangalore, consulting a urologist early helps prevent complications and ensures proper diagnosis.
 This guide explains what burning urination means, the most common reasons behind it, warning signs that need urgent care, how doctors find the cause, and what treatment usually looks like.

 What does burning while peeing actually mean